-- 5.2.2 The steel shall be galvanised in accordance to ASTM A 123/A 123M or alternative equivalent standards. - 5.2.3 The volumetric modules shall be designed and fabricated to: - (a) prevent water from entering the modules (e.g. by means of waterproofing membrane over the modules); and - (b) allow water entering the building external to and between the volumetric modules to be properly discharged and drained completely.

-- 5.2.4 Floor areas intended to be wet (e.g. bathrooms, kitchens) shall be treated with waterproofing membrane to ensure water-tightness. - 5.2.5 High density polyethylene pipes (HDPE) shall be used for all inlet and discharge piping.
+- 5.2.2 The steel shall be galvanised in accordance to ASTM A 123/A 123M or alternative equivalent standards. - 5.2.3 The volumetric modules shall be designed and fabricated to: - (a) prevent water from entering the modules (e.g. by means of waterproofing membrane or other means at the joints and gaps between the modules); and - (b) allow any water in between the volumetric modules and façade, and in between the modules to be properly discharged and drained completely. - 5.2.4 Floor areas intended to be wet (e.g. bathrooms, kitchens) and areas that could be potentially exposed to water (e.g. fire sprinkled areas) shall be treated with waterproofing membrane to ensure water-tightness.